Alex Hershaft: Research and consulting career

 Hershaft received his B.A. in 1955 from the University of Connecticut, where he was active in the student senate, the school newspaper, and the soccer team.
 He went on to study polymer chemistry at the Brooklyn Polytechnic Institute.
 He gained his Ph.D. in inorganic chemistry in 1961 from Iowa State University, where he was employed by the Ames Laboratory of the Atomic Energy Commission.

 Hershaft began his science career at the Technion – Israel Institute of Technology, where he taught graduate classes in X-ray crystallography.
 He then spent a year running the chemistry department at the Israel Institute for Scientific Translations in Jerusalem.
 Upon returning to the United States in 1963, Hershaft analyzed naval operations for the Center for Naval Analyses in Arlington, Virginia.

 In 1967, Hershaft joined the Grumman Aerospace Corporation in Bethpage, New York, to review potential areas of new business in air and water pollution control, and solid waste management.
 In 1969, one year before the first Earth Day, he launched, then managed the Environmental Technology Seminar, a regional forum for study and discussion of tri-state (New York–New Jersey–Delaware) environmental issues.

 In 1972, Hershaft moved to the Washington, D.C., area.
 He joined the consulting firm Booz Allen Hamilton in Bethesda, Maryland, to evaluate water management alternatives, impacts of electric power plants and transmission lines, and costs and benefit of data from the Earth Resources Technology Satellite.

 Hershaft spent a couple more years directing environmental studies for the U.S. Environmental Protection Agency and U.S. Council on Environmental Quality with two erstwhile consulting firms: Enviro Control and Interstate Electronics Corporation.

-Between 1977–1981, Hershaft served as a senior scientist with the Mitre Corporation in McLean, Virginia.
+Between 1977 and 1981, Hershaft served as a senior scientist with the Mitre Corporation in McLean, Virginia.
 He studied emissions from various heating fuels and prepared protocols for assessing and cleaning up hazardous waste sites as part of the U.S. Superfund program.